ibrahim94ali/stanislav_UI/README.md

 TODO:

-- Add translations values in MKD and AL
-- Fix keyboard issue in add/edit apt
-- Add automatic focus in add/edit apt
-- Create a logo
+- Create a logo and splashscreens

 ---